📍 Serving Hartford & All of Greater Hartford

 Dealing with Decades of Belongings — The Downsizing Logistics

-• Donation pickup: Habitat for Humanity's ReStore (hartfordhabitat.org) serves Hartford County and will pick up usable furniture and building materials.
+• Schedule a donation pickup: Habitat for Humanity's ReStore (hartfordhabitat.org) covers the Greater Hartford area and will collect usable furniture, appliances, and building materials.

 Connecticut Medicaid and Home Equity — An Important Consideration for Seniors